 - Of all the Jupiter moons, the Gelalian moons are the largest and are of the most scientific interest.

-- Many of the moons rotate in the opposite direction of Jupiter’s spin around its own axis.
+- Many of the moons rotate in the opposite direction of Jupiter’s spin around its axis.

-- The revolution period of moons around Jupiter ranging between 7 hours and three Earth years.
+- The revolution period of moons around Jupiter ranged between 7 hours and three Earth years.

 How Many Moons Does Jupiter Have – Jupiter Number Of Moons